-Averaging, measuring rate Description Static Moving with 128 values Measuring rate 0.2 kHz In the signal quality section, you can switch between three basic settings (static, balanced and dynamic).
+Averaging Description Static Moving with 128 values Measuring rate 0.2 kHz In the signal quality section, you can switch between three basic settings (static, balanced and dynamic).
 The reaction in the chart and system configuration is Balanced Moving with 16 values Measuring rate 1 kHz immediately visible.
-If the controller starts up with a user-defined measurement setting Dynamic Moving with 4 values Measuring rate 6 kHz (preset), the signal quality cannot be changed.
+If the controller starts up with a user-defined measurement setting Dynamic Moving with 4 values Measuring rate 6 kHz (setup), see Chap.
+6.10, the signal quality cannot be changed.